Ryan O'Shaughnessy (EP)

 Ryan O'Shaughnessy is the first EP by Irish singer-songwriter Ryan O'Shaughnessy released on 13 August 2012 in the United Kingdom.
 The EP peaked at number 1 on the Irish Albums Chart.
 The album includes the single "No Name".

 Singles

 "No Name" was released as the lead single from the EP on 5 August 2012.
 The single peaked at number 3 on the Irish Singles Chart.

+About the song writers and composers

+"Together" was co-written by Ryan O'Shaughnessy, Mark Caplice, and Laura Elizabeth Hughes.
+The track was written for the Eurovision Song Contest by the trio while collaborating at The Nucleus—an Irish songwriting collective and creative space established by Hamlet Sweeney.
+The Nucleus introduces a globally inspired, team-based approach to songwriting in Ireland.

+Ryan expressed his excitement, saying: “As one of the co-creators of 'Together', I’m thrilled that it’s been selected to represent Ireland at Eurovision 2018.
+Being invited to perform the song for my country is an incredible privilege.
+I aim to make Ireland proud by delivering a performance and song that recall the heartfelt moments of 'Rock and Roll Kids'.
+I’m truly looking forward to stepping on that stage and sharing something real with millions of viewers.”

 Critical reception

 Digital Spy gave the EP a positive review stating, "Listening to his self-titled EP – a taster of what will follow on his debut album – it's easy to see why.
 Much like his contemporary, O'Shaughnessy is a fresh-faced singer-songwriter-guitar-player with a heavy heart.
 But while Sheeran regularly delves into the nastiness of drugs, miscarriages and booze, he remains in the tight, well-worn confines of love and relationships.
 Lead track 'No Name' – about an unrequited crush – remains as fresh and genuine as it did during its first outing earlier this year, while 'First Kiss' carries the same boy-next-door innocence without feeling overly contrived.
 'Lost In You' and 'Sofa Bed' swerve dangerously close to borderline obsessive, but given they were written pre-BGT, something tell us he'll have a very different perspective come the full album."